uni-stuttgart-ipv/nrel_se_and_tandems/README.md

 # NREL Sectral Efficiency and Tandem calculator
 This is a wrapper around the [`NREL SE and Tandem` package](https://github.com/NREL/SE-and-Tandems) designed for easier installation and use.
-The package is included as a Git submodule (https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+The package is included as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ## How to use